rabih-elzahr/Osedea/README.md

 ###Step 3

-I executed "bower install" to install the latest version of "angular-osd-form", "ng-lodash" and "ng-messages"
+I executed "bower install" to install the latest version of "angular-osd-form" and "ng-lodash"

 ###Step 4